oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/genai-setup/genai-setup.md

     ```
     <oci_compartment_id> can be found in the text file as 'Compartment_ocid'
+    <region-id> can be found in the text file as 'region'
     ```

     Copy and paste the following code, and make the necessary changes.
 Then run this script using the **Run Statement** button.